Jiangmen No. 1 Middle School: Facilities

-The new campus of JMYZ has been basically completed and fully operational in Sep 1st, 2005.
+The new campus of JMYZ has been basically completed and fully operational on September 1, 2005.
 With an area of near 58 acres, there are both learning equipment and living facilities providing for students, including a library, an art building, a science building, an administrative building, 6 teaching buildings, 9 dormitory buildings for both students and staffs, a three-storeyed canteen, a new gymnasium established in September 2012, 15 basketball courts, 14 badminton courts, 9 volleyball courts, 2 football pitches, a standard swimming pool, etc.